 Unlike traditional luggage marketing, which focuses on the functionality or the perceived luxury of the product, Away’s marketing associates the product with a well-traveled lifestyle.
 This association helps position Away as a knowledgeable and trusted source for travel tips as well as a purveyor of travel gear.

 Compare the typical Facebook ad from traditional luggage brand Samsonite on the left to the one from Away on the right.
-While the Samsonsite ad focuses on the features of the bag, the Away ad treats their product as a lifestyle accessory.
-Even though the Samsonsite ad dips a toe into the lifestyle arena by talking about style, the Away ad takes it to another level, using copy that positions their product as a world altering, loyal friend.
+While the Samsonite ad focuses on the features of the bag, the Away ad treats their product as a lifestyle accessory.
+Even though the Samsonite ad dips a toe into the lifestyle arena by talking about style, the Away ad takes it to another level, using copy that positions their product as a world altering, loyal friend.
 This is a suitcase they’re talking about, remember.

 That’s not to say Away doesn’t talk about features, too—they absolutely do—but the overall feel of their marketing is less about how their products work than it is about how they make you feel.